 Click on an image to view a range of our StreamWatch activities.

 Bushcare and Streamwatch are highly complementary activities.
-Bushcare and its associated vegetation enhancement work improves water quality and bug life by stabilising the catchment and riparian corridor soils, and by helping to create stream habitat via the deposition of woody debris.
-The monthly Streamwatch results can indicate if there are major adverse issues in a catchment, such as excessive land clearing, gross pollution and stormwater flow treatment and management deficiencies.
+Bushcare and its associated indigenous vegetation regeneration work improves water quality and bug life by stabilising catchment and riparian corridor soils, and by creating stream habitat via the deposition of woody debris.
+Monthly Streamwatch results can indicate if there are major degradation issues in a catchment, such as excessive land clearing, gross pollution, over fertilisation of public land, chemical dumping and stormwater management deficiencies.

 To see Streamwatch in action, have a look at our film ‘Bushcare Blue Mountains: South Lawson Park’.
 Water quality testing and macroinvertebrate sampling are demonstrated.
 Go to https://www.bushcarebluemountains.org.au/resources/videos/